mlswg/mls-architecture/draft-ietf-mls-architecture.md

 authentication within a group, such that a group member cannot send a message that appears to be from another group member.
-Additionally, some services require that a recipient be able to prove to the messaging service that a message was sent by a given client, in order to report abuse.
+Additionally, some services require that a recipient be able to prove to the service provider that a message was sent by a given client, in order to report abuse.
 MLS supports both of these use cases.
 In some deployments, these services are provided by mechanisms which allow the receiver to prove a message's origin to a third party (this if often